AinzOwl/Book-review-site/README.md

 # Book-review-site

 ## About
-Web app written i vanilla php, html, css and js.
+Web app written in vanilla php, html, css and js.
 There you can add, read and review books

 (still in development)